MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-android-client.md

     ![Screenshot of the Add group option.](media/how-to-install-android-client/intune-google-add-group.png)

 After you assign a group, the app is automatically installed in the *work profile* during the next sync of the device via the Company Portal app.
-Proceed to the next section to confirm the app is installed.
+Users need to enable the client in the Defender app.
+Proceed to the next section to confirm the app is installed and for how to enable the client.

 ---